 Hibiscus moscheutos, commonly known as hardy hibiscus or swamp rose mallow, is a vigorous, sturdy, rounded, somewhat shrubby, hairy-stemmed, woody-based perennial of the mallow family.
 It typically grows to 3-7’ tall and to 2-4’ wide.
 It is native to wet spots (marshes, swamps, floodplains, river banks, moist meadows, and moist woods) from Ontario and Massachusetts south to Ohio, Indiana, Alabama and Florida.Hibiscus moscheutos, Missouri Botanical Garden

-Dinner plate hibiscus is almost always grown for its very large showy flowers.
+Dinner Plate Hibiscus is almost always grown for its very showy large flowers.
 They look tropical, even though they’re hardy to frosty, snow-covered Zone 4!
-Hibiscus moscheutos typically flowers from July-September.
-Each flower only lasts a couple days, but a single plant produces dozens of flowers.
-Most dinner plate hibiscus have green foliage, but some modern cultivars do have deep purple or nearly black foliage.
+Hibiscus moscheutos typically flowers from July-September with the majority of the flowers blooming in August.
+Each flower only lasts for a couple of days, but a single plant produces dozens of flowers.
+Even the flower buds are highly ornamental, forming pretty geometric buds in groups along or atop strong stems.

 “Its flowers span up to 12 inches wide, beckoning fliers of all types, and last from early summer until the first frost.
 Plant this stunner in rich, moist soil in a sunny site.”Gardening for Birds, Butterflies, and Bees: Everything you Need to Know to Create a Wildlife Habitat in your Backyard, by the Editors of Birds & Blooms Magazine

 Here are the basics for planting dinner plate hardy hibiscus plants: